Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 UMEP has a tool for basic analysis of any modelling performed with the SUEWS model.
 The `SUEWSAnalyser <http://umep-docs.readthedocs.io/en/latest/post_processor/Urban%20Energy%20Balance%20SUEWS%20Analyser.html>`__ tool is available from the post-processing section in UMEP.

 - Open *UMEP > Post-Processor > Urban Energy Balance > SUEWS Analyzer*.
-There are two main sections in this tool.
-The *Plot data*-section can be used to make temporal analysis as well as making simple comparisons between two grids or variables.
-This *Spatial data*-section can be used to make aggregated maps of the output variables from the SUEWS model.
+There are two main sections to this tool.
+The *Plot data*-section can be used to do temporal analysis as well as making simple comparisons between two grids or variables.
+The *Spatial data*-section can be used to make aggregated maps of the output variables from the SUEWS model.
 This requires that you have loaded the same polygon grid into your QGIS project that was used when you prepared the input data for SUEWS using *SUEWS Prepare* earlier in this tutorial.

 .. figure:: /images/SUEWSAnalyzer.png
    :alt:  none